Tech-Tac/context-menu/README.md

 ## Documentation

 A menu should be defined as an array of menu items.
-Menu items have a few properties, which are:
+Menu items are objects that can have a list of properties, which are:

 - `text`: The text to display on the item.
 - `icon`: The URL of the icon to display beside the item.